Rose Stern: Early life and education

 Stern graduated in 1889 from King Edward VI High School for Girls, Birmingham, one of the rare girls' schools then to offer a strong science curriculum.
 She then attended Mason College.
-She was the first women student to become a member of the Mason College Chemical Society.
+She was the first woman student to become a member of the Mason College Chemical Society.
 At the associate level, three women members had preceded Stern after the club's formation in 1884: Emily Lloyd, Jessie Charles and Constance Naden.

 Stern was also the first woman student to become a member of the Institute of Chemistry of Great Britain & Ireland (later the Royal Institute of Chemistry).

 Stern is listed in the Register of Fellows, Associates and Students of the Institute of Chemistry as having been admitted as of 17 February 1893.
 Her address is given as 241, Bristol Road, Birmingham.

 Stern received her B.Sc. from Mason College in 1894.